paul-green-stone/nks/README.md

 ## Examples

-To help you get started, here are a few examples of cellular automata simulations you can try with the *anks-ca* program:
+To help you get started, here are a few examples of cellular automata simulations you can try with the *anks-ca*:

-1. **Rule 30**: Explore Rule 30, a one-dimensional cellular automaton that exhibits complex and chaotic behavior.
+1. **Elementary**.
+A type of one-dimensional cellular automaton that consists of a row of cells, each of which can be in one of two states (0 or 1).
+The automaton evolves over time according to a set of rules that determine the state of each cell based on its current state and the states of its two neighbors.
+There are 256 possible elementary automaton rules, each of which can be represented by an 8-bit binary number.
+2. **Totalistic3**.
+A type of cellular automaton where the new color of each cell depends only on the average color of its neighboring cells, rather than their individual colors.
+There are 2187 possible totalistic rules for a `TOTALISTIC3` (*r = 3*) automaton, each of which can be identified by a code number.
+The specific behavior and patterns of the automaton depend on the chosen rule and initial conditions.

+Please note that the exact behavior and patterns of an elementary automaton may vary depending on the chosen rule and initial conditions.

+## License

+This project is licensed under the MIT License.

+## Images

+Something interesting will be here soon.

 ## Conclusion